ockedman/plottedtomatoes.github.io/data/README.md

         "2022": 10,
         "2023": 7
       },
-      "rottenTomatoesNumVotes": {       # number of critics who gave their rating in a year "2014": 258,
+      "rottenTomatoesNumVotes": {       # when critics gave their ratings by year "2014": 258,
         "2015": 33,
         "2016": 14,